There are many different types of paper, depending on how they are manufactured.

 Handmade Paper is delicate and absorbent but may offer the artist different surfaces with textural qualities.

-Newspaper is made from wood pulp, which is acidic, so it is not archival and will turn yellow after a few years, so it's best suited for practice sketches.
-Perfect for those 5-minute gesture drawings that will be thrown out eventually.
+Newspaper is made from acidic wood pulp.
+Because it is not archival and will turn yellow after a few years, it's best suited for practice sketches.
+It's perfect for those 5-minute gesture drawings that will eventually be thrown out.

 Using Toned Paper